tidalcycles/tidal-doc/docs/reference/harmony_melody.md

 ### Drop N voicings

-Drop voicings are similar to Open voicings, dropping the Nth highest note in the chord is dropped down by an octave/12 semitones.
-This is a "drop 3" voicing
+Drop voicings are similar to Open voicings, dropping the Nth highest note in the chord down by an octave/12 semitones.
+This is a "drop 3" voicing:

 ```haskell
 d1 $ n "c'min9'd3" # sound "superpiano"